 Exploring Evidence to Guide Practice has been delivered to over 1700 students since the module started in 2010.
 Evidence drawn from student evaluations has demonstrated deeper understanding of the different kinds of evidence presented and an appreciation of how arts and humanities materials and qualitative research can guide practice.
 Students have commented:

 I enjoyed reading the arts and humanities descriptions of people with MS as I gained a deeper understanding of those individuals

 The “heart” part of the case study really opened my eyes as to people’s real experiences and I feel I could be more beneficial to them in practice.

 The arts and humanities have made me want to research people’s experiences on line to obtain a greater understanding and skills to improve my practice.

 I felt the qualitative materials such as videos, poems and narrative accounts helpful in understanding patients’ experiences of back pain and how it affected their overall holistic needs, it helped to not just focus on the biomedical model.

 Watching the film clips about dementia, understanding how the health settings could provide the best quality care to help the relatives and people suffering from dementia and having their voice heard.

-Exploring Evidence to Guide Practice has provided a flagship and model for the School’s development of the humanisation framework within the curriculum and forms a significant part of the School’s vision for embedding humanising care across the curriculum.
+Exploring Evidence to Guide Practice has provided a flagship and model for the Faculty’s development of the humanisation framework within the curriculum and forms a significant part of the Faculty vision for embedding humanising care across the curriculum.
 Through the fusion of education, research and professional practice, a significant body of work is emerging which focuses on student and staff experiences.
 The work has been recognised internally and externally for research informed teaching and innovative assessment with the BU Vice Chancellor Award for the team providing an Excellent Educational Experience underpinned by Research, and nationally by the HEA SWAP Learning and Teaching Award for Innovative Assessment.